 — (#5485)If the CRCs protecting the Common field of EHT-SIG are valid, for all supported modes, unsupported modes and Validate indication, the PHY entity shall maintain PHYCCA.indication(BUSY, channellist) primitive for the predicted duration of the transmitted PPDU, as defined by RXTIME in Equation (36-109)(#7274)(#2624), unless it receives a PHYCCARESET.request primitive before the end of the PPDU for instance during spatial reuse operation as described in 35.10 (EHT Spatial reuse operation(#5444))(#5495).
 A Validate EHT-SIG indication is defined as (#7274)a field value of a subfield either in the EHT-SIG common field or in the receiver’s own user field being set to a Validate state.

 — (#5485)If the CRCs protecting the Common field of the EHT-SIG are valid, the PHY entity shall search for intended STA-ID in each User field.
-If an intended STA-ID is detected in a user encoding block(#7280) or in the common encoding block of EHT-SIG (STA-ID can be present in the common encoding block of EHT-SIG only if the PPDU type and compression mode and UL/DL indicate a DL non-OFDMA transmission) with valid CRC, and an unsupported mode or a Validate EHT-SIG indication is not indicated, the PHY entity shall continue receiving the EHT-STF right after the EHT-SIG.
+If an intended STA-ID is detected in a user encoding block(#7280) or in the common encoding block of EHT-SIG (For non-OFDMA transmission, STA-ID can be present in the common encoding block of EHT-SIG) with valid CRC, and an unsupported mode or a Validate EHT-SIG indication is not indicated, the PHY entity shall continue receiving the EHT-STF right after the EHT-SIG.

 — (#5485)If the CRCs protecting the Common field of the EHT-SIG are valid and no intended STA-ID is detected in all the User fields, the PHY entity shall issue a PHYRXSTART.indication(RXVECTOR) then issue a PHY-RXEND.indication(Filtered).